automails123/xaydungngoinhahanhphuc/wp-content/plugins/webp-converter-for-media/readme.txt

 In a situation where your server does not meet the technical requirements, please contact your server Administrator.
 We are not able to help you.
 Please do not contact us about this matter, because this is a server configuration problem, not a plugin.

 Also REST API must be enabled and work without additional restrictions.
 If you have a problem with it, please contact the Developer who created your website.
 He should easily find the issue with the REST API not working.

-= What are restrictions? =

-The size of the image is a limited.
-Its resolution cannot be bigger than `8192 x 8192px`.
-This is due to the limitations of the PHP library.

-Please remember that **Safari *(version 13 or earlier)* and Internet Explorer do not support the WebP format**.
-Therefore, using these browsers you will receive original images.

-You can find more about WebP support by browsers [here](https://caniuse.com/#feat=webp).

-= Damaged images on iOS or other browsers =

-The plugin in default loading mode *(via .htaccess)* uses rules in the .htaccess file to redirect from the original image to an image in WebP format.
-Verifies whether the WebP file exists and whether your browser supports the WebP format.
-It does this every time you try to load an image.

-When you enter from a WebP supporting device, it will redirect.
-However, when someone uses a browser that does not support WebP, the redirection will not work and you get the original file.

-However, if you see corrupted images on browsers that do not support WebP, it means that your server uses cache for rewrites from the .htaccess file.
-Then the plugin will not work properly because the server instead of reading the rules from the .htaccess file every time uses its cache and does the redirection automatically.

-How can you check it?
-When you turn off the plugin, the rewrites from the .htaccess file are removed, which means you should see the original images on every browser.
-If this is not the case and you see forced redirects to WebP files, it means that your server remembers the redirects you made earlier and uses cache.

-In this situation, please contact your server administrator.
-Each configuration is different.
-It can be e.g. module `mod_pagespeed` or other similar.
-This functionality must be turned off so that the server reads and executes the rules from the .htaccess file each time the images are loaded.
-This cannot be ignored because it will cause problems.

 = What to do after installing plugin? =